CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Method

 \section{Method}

-3D scene representation has witnessed significant advancements in recent years, allowing for modeling environments in a contextually rich and interactive 3D space.
-This offers many analytical benefits, such as producing soft occupancy grids for spatial analysis and novel view synthesis for object detection.
-Given the advantages, our primary objective is to develop a model for probabilistic 3D scene forecasting in dynamic environments.
+Recent advancements in 3D scene representation allow for modeling environments in a contextually rich and interactive 3D space.
+This offers analytical benefits, such as spatial analysis with soft occupancy grids and object detection through novel view synthesis.
+Given these advantages, our primary objective is to develop a model for probabilistic 3D scene forecasting in dynamic environments.
 However, direct integration of 3D scene representation via NeRF and probabilistic models like VAE often involves non-convex and inter-dependent optimization, which causes unstable training.
 For instance, NeRF's optimization may rely on the VAE's latent space being structured to provide informative gradients.

 To navigate these complexities, our method bifurcates the training process into two stages (see Fig.~\ref{fig:vae}).
 First, we train the PC-VAE to learn view-invariant scene representations.
 Next, we replace the decoder with a NeRF to learn a 3D scene from the latent representations.
 The latent scene representations capture the environmental states and dynamics over possible underlying scenes, while NeRF synthesizes novel views within the belief space, giving us the ability to see the unobserved (see Fig.~\ref{fig:nvs} and Sec.~\ref{sec:nerf}).
 During prediction, uncertainties can be modeled by sampling latents auto-regressively from a predicted Gaussian mixture, allowing for effective decision-making.
-To this extent, we approach scene forecasting as a partially observable Markov decision process (POMDP) over latent distributions, which enables us to capture multi-modal beliefs for planning amidst perceptual uncertainty (see Sec.~\ref{sec:mdn}).
+To this extent, we approach scene forecasting as a POMDP over latent distributions, which enables us to capture multi-modal beliefs for planning amidst perceptual uncertainty (see Sec.~\ref{sec:mdn}).